Home / Aerodynamics: Aircraft Flaps

 2021-01-21 / 2 min

 “A flap is a high-lift device used to reduce the stalling speed of an aircraft wing at a given weight.
 Flaps are usually mounted on the wing trailing edges of a fixed-wing aircraft.
 Flaps are used to reduce the take-off distance and the landing distance.
 Flaps also cause an increase in drag so they are retracted when not needed.”
 And that is according to the Wikipedia, but flaps serve several purposes for flying and can affect the plane in multiple ways.
-They change the camber of the wing, so when you bring them down they increase lift because they’re changing the camber they also decrease stall speed and therefore it becomes harder to stall the plane.
-Although they increase lift, drag is also increased when coming in to land, descent angle is increased without increasing airspeed as flaps are brought up, lift and drag are decreased back to normal.

 It is not unusual for planes to have multiple types of flaps built into them.
 For instance, some light twins have inboard split flaps connected to outboard plain flaps.
 Frequently it is a combination of slotted and Fowler flaps.